 Genital herpes is a sexually transmitted infection that initially starts with the appearance of small wounds or blisters in the genital area, and particularly on the penis.
 The blisters can become wounds and are associated with itching, pain, burning with urination, overall discomfort and swelling, in some cases.
 Read more about the symptoms of herpes and how they are managed.

-What to do: If it important to see a doctor to confirm a diagnosis and start treatment.
+How to treat: If it important to see a doctor to confirm a diagnosis and start treatment.
 Treatment usually involves the use of oral or topical antiviral.
 Condom use during all sexual contact is also important to prevent the transmission of this infection.

 4. Urethritis